Cartoon-KAPOW!

 It’s ironic when you think about it.

-We copywriters spend our days deciphering and busting jargon that other businesses use.
-Yet we still have some of our own copywriting jargon.
+We copywriters spend our days telling clients to keep it simple and ditch the jargon — yet we still have some jargon of our own.
 Talk about double standards!

-To help you out and give you a head start, I’ve created a glossary of copywriting terminology you might encounter when we work together and have explained what it all means.
+I’ve compiled this list of the copywriting and SEO copywriting terminology you might encounter when we work together — and I’ve explained what it all means.

 A glossary of copywriting terminology